486DX2-boomer/Smallforce/README.md

 You use Smallforce by working with two classes: _Smallforce_ and _SObject_.

 _Smallforce_ is your connection to your Salesforce org.
-It wraps a ZnClient to easily send and receive data to your org.
+It wraps a ZnClient to easily send and receive your org's data.
 Data received from your org is converted from JSON responses to Smalltalk objects, and vice versa.

 _SObject_ is an abstract class that represents an Object in your Salesforce org.
 The SObject class represents an object in your org; an instance of SObject represents a record of that object in your org.
 SObject is designed to be subclassed by you to represent your org's Custom Objects.